shuowenwei/MusicPlayer/README.md

-This is MusicPlayer application written in Java
+This is a MusicPlayer application written in Java
 ===========